sntnjerry/SanatanTime/README.md

     - = 0.39 x 150
     - = **59 Vilipts (Ignore the decimal part as Vilipt Unit is an integer)**

-Hence, **7:50:40 AM** (Current System Time) is converted to **10 Ghadi, 51 Pal, 40 Lipt, 59 Vilipt** (Sanatan System Time) using the above explained procedure.
+Hence, **7:50:40 AM** (Current System Time) is converted to **10 Ghadis, 51 Pals, 40 Lipts, 59 Vilipts** (Sanatan System Time) using the above explained procedure.
 So, this is how you can convert any Christian System Time to Sanatan System Time.

 Jai Shree Ram!